xamarin/docs-archive/recipes/ios/general/storyboard/unwind_segue/README.md

 -  Repeat the previous step, this time between the 'Go To Green' and the GreenViewController.

 -  We now need to specify an  *Action* method in the View Controllers we wish to unwind to.
 The method takes a  `segue` paramater and can be called anything you wish.
 Make sure the Action String and method name match.
 Add the following code to YellowViewController:

 ```
-[Action ("UnwindToYellowViewController:")]
+[Action ("UnwindToYellowViewController: ")]
 public void UnwindToYellowViewController (UIStoryboardSegue segue)
 {
     Console.WriteLine ("We've unwinded to Yellow!");
 }
 ```

 -  Add a similar method to the PinkViewController:

 ```
-[Action ("UnwindToPinkViewController:")]
+[Action ("UnwindToPinkViewController: ")]
 public void UnwindToPinkViewController (UIStoryboardSegue segue)
 {
     Console.WriteLine ("We've unwinded to Pink!");